Sposeep & Sons Building

 Rough Going

-With rough-hewn stone walls, exposed wooden beams and columns, and original plank floors, the building presents a dramatic backdrop for any number of adaptive new uses.
-Tall ceilings and a vast open floor plan offer possibilities for retail, entertainment, restaurant, office, or mixed development.
-But the effects of a century of hard use have compounded, and water infiltration has weakened mortar joints and floor joists.
+A century of hard use has taken its toll, but with rough-hewn stone walls, exposed wooden beams and columns, and original plank floors, the Sposeep Building presents a picturesque backdrop for any number of adaptive new uses.
+Tall ceilings and a vast open floor plan offer possibilities for retail, entertainment, restaurants, offices, or mixed development.

 Paul Hayden